CircuitVerse/Interactive-Book/docs/gates.md

 ## Introduction

-It is a device which performs logic operations on one or more logical inputs, and produces a single logical output.
+Logic Gates are devices which perform logical operations on one or more inputs and produces a single output.
 Logic gates can be categorized into 3 groups:
 1. Basic Gates: NOT, AND, OR
 2. Universal Gates: NAND, NOR